NoSQL interview questions and answers

 Q7.
 What are the pros and cons of a graph database under NoSQL databases?

 Following are the pros and cons of a graph database which is a type of NoSQL databases: –

 - These are tailor-made for the networking applications.
 A social network is a good example of this.

-- They can also be a perfect for an object oriented programming system.
+- They can also be perfect for an object-oriented programming system.

 - Since the degree of interconnection between nodes is high in graph database, so it is not suitable for network partitioning.

 - Also, graph databases don’t scale out well in NoSQL databases.

 Q8.
 List the different kinds of NoSQL data stores.